 We are committed to providing a professional work environment where all employees are treated with respect and dignity and provided with equal opportunities.
 To that end, we strive to develop a culture of inclusion and diversity in our workforce and aspire to employ a workforce that reflects the diversity of the communities where we operate.
-As of December 31, 2021, approximately 21% of our overall workforce was female (45% exclusive of field employees), and minorities represented approximately 31% of our U.S. workforce (37% exclusive of field employees).
+As of December 31, 2022, approximately 21% of our overall workforce was female (46% exclusive of field employees), and underrepresented groups comprised approximately 34% of our U.S. workforce (39% exclusive of field employees).